vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 - This means that there is only one "instance" of A included in the hierarchy.
 Hence
 ```
 D d;
-d.Foo(); // no longer ambiguous
+d.var = 5; // no longer ambiguous
 ```
-- But interesting question is that How this `Foo()` will be addressed & handle by compiler ?
+- But interesting question is that How this `d.var` will be addressed & handle by compiler ?
 Ok, this is the time to move on next point.

 ### How virtual class addressing mechanism works
 - Test